 The primary sources of legal status data are patent gazettes/bulletins and patent registers.

 Each administration defines the publication of authoritative patent information.
 And, the respective authority in National (Patent) Gazettes and National Patent Registers as well.

-Patent Gazettes or Bulletins are individual publications published as separate issues on specific dates for the purpose of informing the public about patent applications that have been filed or/and patents that have been granted (e.g. WIPO Standard ST.18).
-Once published the content of a particular issue of the gazette or bulletin is not updated.
+Patent Gazettes or Bulletins are individual publications.
+These are published as separate issues and on specific dates.
+This is done for the purpose of informing the public about ‘filed’ patent applications or/and ‘granted’ patents (e.g. WIPO Standard ST.18).
+Once published, the content of a particular issue of the gazette or bulletin is not updated.

 Patent Registers serve the purpose of informing the public about the most recent legal status of a pending application or a granted patent.
 That is, they show the recent legal events or actions that changed or maintained the legal status.

 A patent register allows submission and processing of requests.
 Moreover, these requests are about the legal status of national patent applications and/or granted patents.
 A register is any electronic or non-electronic facility or service.
 These facilities allow the public to get up-to-date information on the legal status.
 This legal data is related to individual national patent applications or patents.
 These can be either directly (e.g. via the internet) or indirectly (e.g. via written request or a physical visit to the premises of the IPO).

 The Patent Search Firm has more than 10 years of experience in the IP field.
 Our team of experts cover every possible technical domain.
 Our experts’ search covers over 16+ languages.
 We have over 1200+ happy clients in 45+ countries.
 We go through every database in order to deliver precise results .
 Our searches are accurate, easy and cost-effective.
 And in addition to that, we ensure in-time deliveries to avoid any inconvenience.